vladikoff/chromeos-apk/README.md

 Make sure Android applications are compatible with your Chromebook, first try to install an official application such as Vine: https://chrome.google.com/webstore/detail/vine/plfjlfohfjjpmmifkbcmalnmcebkklkh

+If you get a Parse Error, then [convert the APK manually](manually-convert.md)

 ## Note

 #### This is a proof of concept.
 Only one app at a time is possible right now, it by default replaces the Vine app.